-From the Theorem~\ref{main theorem}, we can also see that the large sample behavior of ELBO exhibits two different patterns, depending on the value of the prior hyperparameter $\phi_0$ for the mixing weight $w$.
-For large $\phi_0$ that exceeds $(d+1)/2$, the effective number of parameters in the variational approximation $\widehat{q}_{Z^n}$ is $(dK+K-1)$, which matches the degrees of freedom of parameter $\theta = (\bm w,\bm\eta)$ (we lose one degree of freedom due to the constraint $\sum_{k=1}^K w_k=1$).
-Therefore, this case can be interpreted as the non-singular regime since ELBO and the regular BIC asymptotically match each other.
-The more interesting case occurs when $\phi_0 < (d+1)/2$, which corresponds to the singular regime, as the effective number of parameters $\lambda$ is strictly smaller than the degrees of freedom $(dK+K-1)$ in the parameterization $\theta$.
-In fact, the following corollary as a by-product of our proof suggests that under this singular regime, the variational approximation $\widehat{q}_{\bm w}$ to the posterior distribution on the mixing weight will have an interesting stable behavior of emptying out the $(K-K^*)$ redundant components when $K$ is overspecified.
+Theorem~\ref{main theorem} reveals that the large-sample behavior of the ELBO exhibits two distinct regimes, determined by the prior hyperparameter $\phi_0$ on the mixing weight $\bm w$.
+When $\phi_0 \ge (m+1)/2$, the effective number of parameters in the variational approximation $\widehat{q}_{Z^n}$ is $(mK + K - 1)$, matching the degrees of freedom of $\theta = (\bm w, \bm\eta)$ (with one lost due to the constraint $\sum_{k=1}^K w_k = 1$).
+This corresponds to the regular regime, where the ELBO asymptotically aligns with the standard BIC.

+A more interesting case arises when $\phi_0 < (m+1)/2$, corresponding to the singular regime, as the effective number of parameters $2\lambda$ is strictly smaller than $(mK + K - 1)$.
+As a by-product of our proof, the following corollary shows that in this regime, the variational approximation $\widehat{q}_{\bm w}$ to the posterior distribution on the mixing weight has an interesting stable behavior of emptying out the $(K-K^*)$ redundant components when $K$ is over-specified.